Brandi Love

-Tracey Lynn Livermore, known professionally as Brandi Love, is an American pornographic actress.
+Tracey Lynn Livermore (born March 29, 1973), known professionally as Brandi Love, is an American pornographic actress.
 She is a member of the AVN and XRCO Halls of Fame.

 Early life

-Love was born in Dearborn, Michigan and raised in Plymouth, Michigan.
+Tracey Lynn Livermore was born on March 29, 1973 in Dearborn, Michigan.
 She attended Central Michigan University.
-She is the great granddaughter of stock trader Jesse Livermore.
-She is married to Chris Potoski and they live in Wake Forest, North Carolina with their daughter.
+Her father is Jesse L. Livermore III.
+Her husband is Chris Potoski.
+She is the great granddaughter of stock trader Jesse L. Livermore I.

 Career

 Love started her own amateur pornography website in 2003.

 In 2006, she and husband Chris Potoski collaborated with Falcon Foto to form Naked Rhino Media, a multimedia company creating niche pornographic content.

 In 2013, it was announced that Kelly Madison Media was developing a new website for Love and would take part in the production of new content.

 In 2008 Love released her book, Getting Wild Sex from Your Conservative Woman, and appeared on an episode of Penn & Teller: Bullshit! titled "The War on Porn".

 Throughout her career as an adult film performer, she became known for her appearances in MILF and hot wife–themed productions.